adamk-codes/Stories-Analysis-EECE-490/README.md

 ![Example 4](examples4.jpeg)

 # Final prospect:
-- An idea to consider is to make the analisis based on 3 groups besed on revenue (High, medium, low revenue branches).
+- An idea to consider is to make the analysis based on 3 groups besed on revenue (High, medium, low revenue branches).
 - Another idea is to consider revenue and cost data for each month instead of yearly revenue, since some shops were not open during some months of the year.

 # Seasonality Idea: